paketo-community/explorations/triage-party/README.md

 it to a Paketo GCR repository, and deploys the image to Google Cloud Run, connected to its database backend.

+### To redeploy the existing Triage Party with an updated config:
+1. Push changes to [`config.yml`](./config.yml) on `main`
+1. The redeploy workflow should trigger automatically Alternately, manually trigger the workflow.

-To deploy a fresh Triage Party instance:
+### To deploy a fresh Triage Party instance:
 1. Create and push a new triage-party image.
 1. Create Google Cloud SQL MySQL instance.
 Add an empty database for triage party data to that instance.